flosskosova/foss4g-2023/content/tutorials/venueless.md

 ### Profile

-Once you login for the first time, you have to fill your profile.
+Once you login for the first time, you have to complete your profile details.

-First, fill your name and lastname.
+First, fill in your name and lastname.
 This is the name you will use to interact with the rest of the attendees.

 ![](/images/tutorials/profileName.png "")

 Then, you may want to upload a photo.
-This photo will be visible to all attendees of the conference, make sure you choose one according to the professional profile you want to be associated with.
+This photo will be visible to all attendees of the conference.
+Make sure you choose one according to the professional profile you want to be associated with.
 It is perfectly fine not to use a photo if you want to keep your privacy.
 But if you are interested in interacting with other attendees, uploading a photo here will help.

 ![](/images/tutorials/profileImage.png "")

 Finally, there are some other fields to complete your profile.
-There is no mandatory field to fill, but it is important that you use the proper keywords if you want to have meaningful interactions during the conference.
+There is no mandatory field to fill in, but it is important that you use the proper keywords if you want to have meaningful interactions during the conference.

 All attendees are listed at the [*Meet your Peers!*](https://2021-foss4g.venueless.events/rooms/220fb82a-6269-4f7f-8dbb-8da7a0bee67f) tab.
-You will be listed there as well with all the details you filled up on your profile.
+You will be listed there as well with all the details you filled in on your profile.

 ![](/images/tutorials/profileExtra.png "")

-You can always fill the data back later by either clicking on your name at the bottom left of the page, or going directly to your [preferences](https://2021-foss4g.venueless.events/preferences).
+You can always complete the data later by either clicking on your name at the bottom left of the page, or going directly to your [preferences](https://2021-foss4g.venueless.events/preferences).

 #### Direct Messages